nrfconnect/ncs-zigbee/samples/light_bulb/README.rst

 Matter extension
 ================

-This optional extension is a **proof of concept** of a combined Matter + Zigbee build on a single SoC, sharing the 802.15.4 radio between the ZBOSS stack and OpenThread (used by Matter).
+This optional extension is a proof of concept of a combined Matter and Zigbee build on a single SoC, sharing the 802.15.4 radio between the ZBOSS stack and OpenThread (used by Matter).
 For Thread networking in Matter mode, the light bulb acts as an OpenThread Full Thread Device (FTD).
 It is supported only on the ``nrf54lm20dk/nrf54lm20a/cpuapp`` board target.